 “In the British tradition, sovereignty used to reside with the King or Queen as God’s representative on earth, or at least in England.
 Thus the power of the King or Queen – also called the sovereign – was originally absolute.
 The sovereign could do whatever he or she wanted, and it was the law that whatever he or she did could never be wrong.
 Over time this changed.
 Beginning with Magna Carta in 1215 it was recognised that parliament also had some sovereign rights, that the making of future laws required the approval of parliament and that ordinary people had legal rights that the sovereign could not take away, without parliament’s approval.
 Following this tradition, in Australia we now say that sovereignty resides with parliament, and the people elect the members of the various Australian parliaments.”

-Extract from Durham Holdings Pty Ltd v New South Wales (2001) HCA 7:
+The reason why the common law decisions of the courts are overruled by legislation is succinctly stated in Durham Holdings Pty Ltd v New South Wales (2001) HCA 7:

 (at 30) “There is little point in searching for additional expositions of, or foundations for, the principle that courts will presume that legislation does not overrule the common law in the absence of clear and express terms, given that it is so clear and that it was not really contested by the State.
 In English legal history the principle can be traced back for at least 300 years and probably further.
 It has been applied countless times in Australia, including in the construction of legislation governing privately owned minerals and the public acquisition thereof.
 However, any presumption, rule of construction, or imputed intention is subject to valid legislative provisions to the contrary.
 Judges may decline to read such legislation as having such an effect.
 The more peremptory, arbitrary and unjust the provisions, the less willing a judge may be to impute such a purpose to an Australian lawmaker.
 But a point will be reached where the law in question is “clear and unambiguous”.
 Various other verbal formulae are used in the reasoning of this Court to describe that point.
 They are collected by the Court of Appeal in its reasons.
 Once that point is reached, subject to any constitutional invalidity, the judge has no authority to ignore or frustrate the commands of the lawmaker.
 To do so would be to abuse judicial power, not to exercise it.”